0x000000d1 Error: Causes, Solutions, and Prevention

 DISM /Online /Cleanup-Image /RestoreHealth

-When we tried this on a Windows 10 PC where driver updates didn’t help, SFC found and repaired 3 corrupted DLL files in the system32 directory.
-The blue screens stopped after a restart.
+When driver updates don’t help, SFC often finds and repairs corrupted DLL files in the system32 directory, and the blue screens stop after a restart.
 According to PCMag’s Windows repair guide, SFC combined with DISM resolves about 15% of persistent BSOD cases that drivers alone can’t fix on Windows 10 and 11 systems.

 #Fix 3: Perform a System Restore